Mathematical and numerical modeling of coupled oxygen dynamics and neuronal electrophysiology: Conclusions

 In Equation~\eqref{eq:monodomain:pde}, $\boldsymbol{\Sigma}$ is the conductivity tensor, $\chi_m$ is the membrane capacitance per unit area, $C_m$ is the membrane capacitance, and $f=f(\mathrm{u},\mathbf{m},\mathbf{c})$ represents the ionic forces.
 In Equation~\eqref{eq:monodomain:ionic}, $\boldsymbol{g}=\boldsymbol{g}(\mathrm{u},\mathbf{m},\mathbf{c})$ represents the evolution of the ion concentrations and in Equation~\eqref{eq:monodomain:metab} $\boldsymbol{l}=\boldsymbol{l}(\mathrm{u},\mathbf{m},\mathbf{c})$ represents the evolution of concentration related to blood and oxygen dynamics.
 We impose homogeneous Neumann boundary conditions in Equation~\eqref{eq:monodomain:bcs}, where $\boldsymbol{n}$ represents the normal to the boundary $\partial \Omega$.
 Finally, we enforce the initial conditions $\mathrm{u}^0$, $\mathbf{m}^0$ and $\mathbf{c}^0$ in Equation~\eqref{eq:monodomain:ics}.

 The propagation of electrical signals in brain tissue depends on its electrical conductivity, which can be influenced by micro structural variations.
-A well-established relationship links the apparent diffusion coefficient $\boldsymbol{D}^*$ of molecules in the extracellular space to the geometric property known as tortuosity, defined as $\lambda$ \cite{nicholson1998diffusion_tortuosity}.
+A well-established relationship links the apparent diffusion coefficient $\boldsymbol{D}^*$ of molecules in the extracellular space to the geometric property known as tortuosity, defined as $\lambda = \lambda(\boldsymbol{x})$ \cite{nicholson1998diffusion_tortuosity}.
+This quantity depends on the type of brain tissue being modeled.
+In the present work, we focus exclusively on ischemic regions within the gray matter and the tortuosity is assumed to be constant within each such region.
 The relation reads as

-where $\boldsymbol{\Sigma}$ is the free diffusion coefficient in an unobstructed medium, and $\lambda$ quantifies the increase in path length caused by the complex geometry of the ECS and cellular volume variation.
+where $\boldsymbol{D}$ is the free diffusion coefficient in an unobstructed medium, and $\lambda$ quantifies the increase in path length caused by the complex geometry of the ECS and cellular volume variation.
 This relation, widely validated for the diffusion of metabolites and ions, shows that an increase in tortuosity reduces the apparent diffusion \cite{nicholson1998diffusion_tortuosity}.
 We recall that the conductivity tensor $\boldsymbol{\Sigma}$ can be described via an isotropic part, that is exploited for the modelization of grey matter, and an anisotropic part where we take into account axonal directions, fundamental for the representation of white matter tissue:

-By analogy, the conductivity tensor can be scales with the same geometric factor $\lambda^2$.
+By analogy, the conductivity tensor can be scaled with the same geometric factor $\lambda^2$.
 The conductivity in the ischemic region is therefore defined as:

 which preserves the same principal directions defining anisotropy.
 Under pathological ischemic condition, the value of the parameter $\lambda$ increases to $\lambda = 2.2$ (see \cite{nicholson1998diffusion_tortuosity}).